ringoldsdev/node-simple-ga/README.md

 # Simple Google Analytics client for NodeJs

-A simple to use NodeJs package for the Google Analytics Reporting API.
+It should be much easier to retrieve data from the Google Analytics API and this package helps you achieve that.
+Focus on analyzing the data let it handle the rest.

 This is still very much work in progress so please check back.

 **Note:** Recent v0.3.0 update removed the need to manually create filter objects.
 Please see the demo.

 ## Down to business
-It should be much easier to retrieve data from the Google Analytics API and this package helps you achieve that.
-Focus on analyzing the data let it handle the rest.

 Getting the top 10 links is as simple as this: